-What kind of work experience do I need to apply for permanent residence under the Canadian Experience Class?
+What kind of work experience do I need to apply for permanent residence under the Canadian experience class?

-- be in a job classified as TEER Category 0,1, 2 or 3 according to the 2021 National Occupational Classification,
+- be in a job classified as TEER category 0,1, 2 or 3 according to the 2021 National Occupational Classification

-- be gained with the proper legal authorization (for example, as a documented worker with a valid work permit), and
+- be gained with the proper legal authorization (for example, as a documented worker with a valid work permit) and

 Note: Completing an Express Entry profile is the first step to immigrate to Canada permanently as a skilled worker.
 Completing an Express Entry profile does not guarantee that you will receive an Invitation to Apply for permanent residence.
 An Invitation to Apply for permanent residence will be based on your score and rank in the Express Entry pool using the Comprehensive Ranking System.